Hanan Morsy: Other responsibilities

 As of February 2020, Morsy is a visiting scholar at the Kennedy School at Harvard University.
 She is also a member of the Board of Trustees at the London Middle East Institute and a Research Fellow at the Economic Research Forum.

 Honors and awards

 In February 2020, the Egyptian magazine Amwal Al Ghad named Morsy among the 50 most influential Egyptian women.

 She is credited with the production of the AfDB's African Economic Outlook 2020.
 The publication focuses on preparing Africa's workforce for the future.
 It provides evidence-based recommendations on enhancing skills and education.
 It also recommends methods to mobilize additional resources to address the education financing gap, and the improvement of spending efficiency.

 An announcement was made by the International Economic Association honoring Morsy and nine economists with the IEA Fellow Award 2024.
-Those conferred with this award have made important contribution through offering new ideas and high-quality policy work.